The Bankrate promise

 5. Do you want a smartphone app to manage your account and monitor spending?

-If you need to control your spending or manage your kid’s college spending, select a checking account at a bank that offers a well-reviewed app.
-Numerous mobile bank apps not only track your spending, but they can help you set up a budget, move money to savings, get account alerts and more.
+If you need to control your spending or manage your child’s college spending, select a checking account at a bank that has a highly rated mobile app.
+Numerous mobile banking apps can help you set up a budget and track your spending, transfer money to savings, get account alerts and more.

-Visit the app store for your particular smartphone and look at apps offered by brick-and-mortar banks and credit unions, as well as fintech companies such as Chime, Varo or Current.
-You should also read customer reviews of apps.
+Visit the app store for your particular smartphone and look at apps offered by brick-and-mortar banks and credit unions, as well as fintechs such as Chime or Current.
+Reading customer reviews of apps can be helpful.

 6. Has a bank ever closed your checking account?